Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 Treating specific symptoms

-The specific medications used for Behçet's disease vary depend on the symptom being treated.
+The specific medications used for Behçet's disease vary depending on the symptom being treated.
 The treatments for some of the main symptoms associated with the condition are outlined below.

 Ulcers and skin lesions